The-Isogeniest/GR_NTRU_attack/README.md

 ```
 python attack.py 128 --layer=2  --bkz_betas=3:50 --verbose=True --dump=True --t=100
 ```
-It takes approximately less than half a minute  on a laptop.
+It takes approximately less than half a minute  on a laptop for one trail.